How can I get internet for my event?

 The first thing to know is that you’re going to need to ask a few more questions.
 Let’s explain:

-The internet is what we all connect our devices to in order to get online.
-It’s over the internet that we share information and communicate data with the outside world.
+The internet is what we all connect our devices to in order to access the outside world.
+It’s over the internet that we share information and communicate data across the globe.

 Picture yourself at an event.
 You have an internet connection at the main entrance to the site.
-But how do you allow devices across the site to connect to the internet?
+But how do you allow devices across the entire event site to connect to the internet?

 Now you’re talking WiFi.
 This image should helps explain the differences between ‘internet’ and ‘WiFi’.